Bkishiyama/sdn-poison-guard/README.md

 ### Architecture for Tool 2

 ![Architecture Diagram](docs/sdn-poison-guard.drawio.svg)

-IN PROGRESS - UPDATE and REMOVE when completed

 Each host uses local Isolation Forest Training to detect anomalies.
 The model creates a metric and sends it to the Controller.
 The local metric is used to make the global ML model for threat detection.